Ada-Developers-Academy/daily-curriculum/week18/ember-project.md

 In this project we will be building an ember.js appliction using a service backed data source.
 The application will focus on building a multi-model commerce site, first focusing on digital (no shipping) items.

 We will utilizing the majority of ember.js's major features including RESTful models, Controllers, Routes, Templates, and Helpers.

+Students will work on individual applications, but they will be in a "co-worker" pair to communicate about problems, techniques, and progress.
+And even pair program to resolve difficult issues or large tasks.

 ## Goals